Base-N Arithmetic Calculator

 Finally the exact integer result is converted back into the chosen base with repeated division and remainder, and the same result is shown in decimal for cross-checking.
 Negative results keep a leading minus sign in both displays.

-In base 16, FF + 1 equals 100 (which is 256 in decimal).
-In base 2, 1011 × 11 equals 100001 (11 × 3 = 33).
-If you enter a digit that does not belong to the base — such as a 2 in binary — the calculator highlights the bad digit instead of silently producing a wrong answer.
-Keep operands within the safe integer range so the exact-integer guarantee holds.
+If you enter a digit that does not belong to the base — such as a 2 in binary or a G in base 16 — the calculator highlights the bad digit instead of silently producing a wrong answer.
+Keep operands within the JavaScript safe integer limit so the exact-integer guarantee holds.